Choosing the right A-level subjects

 Studying under a teacher you like and respect can make a real difference but don’t choose a subject just because you like the teacher.
 Teachers change jobs and anyway, your group might be assigned to another member of the department.

-The exam board syllabuses (now often called ‘specifications’) describe the topics to be covered, often in considerable detail.
-You can find exam board syllabuses for the AS and A2 parts of each A-level subject online.
+The exam board ‘specifications’ (new term for 'syllabus') describe the topics to be covered, often in considerable detail.
+You can find exam board specifications for the AS and A2 parts of each A-level subject online.
 AQA, EDEXCEL and OCR are the ‘big three’ exam boards.
 Many A-level subjects are offered by all three boards so you will need to find out which board your chosen sixth-form uses

 Talk to sixth-formers who are currently studying the subjects you are considering.
 Ask them what they like best about their subjects (and what they don’t like).